teklanology/portfolYOU/_posts/2020-11-14-an-introduction-to-macros.md

 The definition of the word macro is "a single instruction that expands automatically into a set of instructions to perform a particular task".

-## HIt record or write it from scratch?
+## Hit record or write it from scratch?

 There are two methods for creating a macro for use in Tekla Structures, which are: